Topological Spatial Graph Coarsening: Experiments and Real World Examples

 To evaluate how well the information has been preserved in the reduced graph, we conduct the following experiment.
 We perform a classification task to predict the type of grazers that has attacked the fungus on both the original and the coarsened dataset.
-We then compare the accuracy of both classifiers to estimate how much of the original information is retained.
+We then compare the accuracy of both classifiers, to estimate how much of the principal original information the coarsening method was able to retain.
+The experiment is based on the fact that the glazer type effect the grow of the fungal mycelium network \citep{fricker2025fungi}.
 For this experiment, we consider 3 types of grazing scenarios (3 classes): no grazer (control group), small grazers (< 10mm) including collembola, mites and nematodes, and large grazers (> 10mm) including millipedes, woodlices, and enchytraeid worms.
 To perform the classification, for each spatial graph we extract simple features from their persistent diagrams: number of connected components, mean, maximal and total persistence (where the persistence of a point in the diagram is the difference between its death and birth value) for the 1D persistence diagram, mean birth and death values for the 1D persistence diagram, $L_2$ norm of the concatenated 5 first persistence landscapes \citep{bubenik2015statistical}, and number of degree 1 nodes in the graph.
 For each dataset (original and reduced), we extract these features.
 A random forest classifier is trained for each dataset, with 200 trees.
 Performances are evaluated by the accuracy on a 10-fold cross validation.
 The accuracies of the classifiers are reported in Figure~\ref{fig:acc_errbar}.
 The error bars represent the 95\% confidence interval obtained by bootstrapping $10^4$ times the predictions on each sample given by the cross-validation procedure.
 Here, one should note that the dataset considered is not very large, therefore performances of the random forest is not expected to be very high.
 Nonetheless, we see that our learning procedure is able to capture relevant information as the obtained accuracies are significantly above 1/3, which would correspond to a totally uninformative random classification.
 Secondly, and more importantly, we observe only a slight accuracy drop between the original and reduced graphs, that does not seem to be statistically significant, as indicated by the overlapping confidence intervals.
 This clearly indicates that our coarsening algorithm has been able to significantly reduce the graph sizes by roughly a factor 2 (see Figure~\ref{fig:boxplot_sizes}) while still preserving the key information contained in these spatial graphs such that learning algorithms can still perform as good as when applied on the original data.
 We emphasize here that we did not tune the amount of reduction applied by our coarsening method to preserve classification performance as the whole point of our proposed approach is to have a self-tuning coarsening algorithm.
 The reduction level is set by preserving the topology of the graph, which is often carrying meaningful information, as demonstrated in the present experiment.